herbs and spices adulterationherbs and spices adulteration

 • Adding Capsicum species (e.g., bell peppers, chili peppers) to enhance color and bulk, compromising purity.

-• Introducing synthetic curcumin to low-quality turmeric to artificially increase its curcumin content, lacking the full range of bioactive compounds present in natural turmeric.
+• Curcumin to low-quality turmeric to artificially increase its curcumin content, lacking the full range of bioactive compounds present in natural turmeric.

 7. Extraneous Matter: